 The smartest digital upgrade of the paper NHS red book has everything you know and more importantly, everything you need

-A parent or carer will have the ability to access their child’s health records – accessing information such as newborn birth details, physical examination outcome, hearing screening and blood spot test results.
+A parent or carer will have the ability to access their child’s health records – accessing information such as newborn birth details, physical examination outcome, hearing screening, and blood spot test results.
 In addition, accessing this data will make it easier for them to manage their baby’s developmental reviews and upcoming appointments.
-They’ll also be able to access their child’s vaccination records (past and upcoming), details of their care team such as GP, midwives and health visitors, and plot their growth and development using digital charts provided by Royal College of Pediatrics and Child Health – empowering parents to make informed decisions regarding their child’s health.
+They’ll also be able to access their child’s vaccination records (past and upcoming), details of their care team such as GP, midwives, and health visitors, and plot their growth and development using digital charts provided by the Royal College of Pediatrics and Child Health – empowering parents to make informed decisions regarding their child’s health.

 Nurturey PinkBook has the added advantage of being integrated with the GP systems – so not only can a parent or carer access their child’s health records, they can also book appointments and reorder prescriptions for them (and the rest of their family) through the app.
 Furthermore, the PinkBook has integrated with the NHS syndicated content team so parents can access trusted information directly from the NHS on the app.
 To make sure parents are getting relevant information, the PinkBook has sophisticated algorithms in place to send trusted guidance according to the stage of their parenting journey.

 Never has access to a family’s health care been this seamless and smooth!

 The digital red book is not only for parents but expecting mothers as well

 One of the most important understandings from the 1001 days report is that a child’s health journey starts from conception.
 Being a champion of women’s health, Nurturey PinkBook has built intuitive tools to help pregnant women feel supported and informed on their journey.